semgrep/semgrep-docs/docs/faq.md

 Many other tools require a buildable environment or can only be run in a VM.
 Semgrep runs “on the metal” and has minimal dependencies around a statically linked core; our parsers are declaratively-generated C libraries (we contribute to and use [tree-sitter](https://tree-sitter.github.io/)).

+And many more: see [our philosophy for Semgrep](contributing/semgrep-philosophy/) for further reading.

 ### How is Semgrep different than linters?

 Linters use static analysis but typically have a narrower scope for analysis (most rules typically operate on a single line).
 Some linters also cover stylistic decisions — tabs vs. spaces, for instance — but Semgrep doesn’t care about whitespace or formatting.